Salimmwatsefu/cc-2/README.md

   - returns a collection of all the Products that the User has reviewed

 Use `rake console` and check that these methods work before proceeding.
-For example, you should be able to call `User.first.products` and see a list of the products for the first user in the database based on your seed data; and `Review.first.user` should return the user for the first review in the database.
+For example, you should be able to call `has_many :reviews
+    has_many :products, through: :reviews `User.first.products` and see a list of the products for the first user in the database based on your seed data; and `Review.first.user` should return the user for the first review in the database.